© 2014 Donna Hébert. All rights reserved. Published 2016 in the online anthology Moe ti poe, ed. Rhea Coté Robbins

 But while she can take her own space, some would deny her that freedom based on her gender.
 Some self-important nasties freely police and shame female strangers in public places like restaurants.
 She recently posted the following status on her Facebook profile:

 I just got told by a man at a restaurant that my language was “atrocious for a woman and you shouldn’t speak like that.”
 I was speaking no differently than my male friends.
 I told him to fuck off and that he had no right to tell me or any other woman how to speak.
 Because I’m a fucking lady, dickwad. #yesallwomen”

 Good job.
 You sliced and diced the most deserving douchebag of the day, shaming him properly rather than accepting his shaming of you.
 He, of course, walked away thinking he was absolutely right and that you were a barbarian bitch.
 [Ooo – band name?]
 You weren’t ever going to be anything other than an example to him, anyway.

 But follow this experience to its proper conclusion.
 The mere existence of guys like him is why women need to VOTE.
 That’s the takeaway here.

-I also offer another little gem for your colorful collection:
+I also offer another little gem for your colorful collection of curses:

 May lightning strike your zipper!!”